uchouT/uchouT/README.md

 ## Hi there 👋
-I'm a student at HDU.
+~~I'm a student at HDU.
-🌱 I’m currently learning many things.
+🌱 I’m currently learning many things.~~

+No one cares about the present you.
+To grow stronger...
 <!--
 **uchouT/uchouT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.